giampaolo/psutil/docs/api.rst

   .. method:: username()

     The name of the user that owns the process.
-On UNIX this is calculated by using real process uid.
+On UNIX this is calculated by using the :field:`real` process UID from :meth:`uids`.

   .. method:: uids()

-    The :field:`real`, :field:`effective` and :field:`saved` user ids of this
+    The :field:`real`, :field:`effective` and :field:`saved` user ID of this
     process as a named tuple.
-This is the same as :func:`os.getresuid` but can be used for any process PID.
+This is the same as :func:`os.getresuid`, but can be used for any process PID.

     .. availability:: UNIX

   .. method:: gids()

-    The :field:`real`, :field:`effective` and :field:`saved` group ids of this
+    The :field:`real`, :field:`effective` and :field:`saved` group ID of this
     process as a named tuple.
-This is the same as :func:`os.getresgid` but can be used for any process PID.
+This is the same as :func:`os.getresgid`, but can be used for any process PID.

     .. availability:: UNIX